TL;DR:

 If you want to explore Bangkok’s local markets with insight, comfort, and flexibility, you can get in touch with us here: Contact Off Path Thailand.

-What are hidden local markets in Bangkok?
+What are Bangkok markets to visit in 2026?

-Is Khlong Thom Market safe to visit?
+Is Khlong Thom Market safe to visit in Bangkok markets to visit in 2026?

 Tell us your dates and vibe — our team replies within 24 hours to begin crafting your trip.